Catalin142/Inheritance/README.md

 # Inheritance
 olcCodeJam Entry
-Game made in 5 days using:
+Game made in 5 days in OpenGL.
-- OpenGL
-- FreeType-gl

 # How to build
 Run GenerateProject.bat